 Dermatologists often recommend a combination of treatments tailored to the individual patient.
 These treatments can stop the progress of rosacea and sometimes reverse it.

 Oral antibiotics (e.g. tetracycline/minocycline/doxycycline) tend to produce faster results than topical medications.
 New low-dose, slow release “subantimicrobial antibiotics” which really work mainly as anti-inflammatory medication such as Apprilon® (Doxycycline 40mg) have come to market and are very beneficial for the acne/pimple component of rosacea as well as for ocular (eye) rosacea.
 Occasionally, low dose oral isotretinoin (e.g. Accutane® or Epuris®) is used successfully.
-Cortisone creams may reduce the redness and discomfort of rosacea; however, they should not be used for longer than two weeks since they can cause flare-ups upon discontinuation.
+Cortisone creams may reduce the redness and discomfort of rosacea; however, they should not be used for longer than about two weeks since they can cause flare-ups upon discontinuation.

 Rhinophyma or swelling of the nose which occurs predominantly in men can be improved surgically or with laser resurfacing.